 - Use longtail keywords.

 The more specific your keyword is, the better.
-For example, instead of your keyword being “skincare”, use “skincare for oily skin” or even better yet, “best skincare for oily skin.”
+For example, instead of your keyword being “skincare”, use “skincare for oily skin” or even better yet, “natural skincare for oily skin.”

 The longer the keyword, the less competition there is and the more valuable those visitors will be because they are looking for something very specific and you likely have exactly what they are seeking out.